 Neurological disorders affect more than 3.6 million Canadians of all ages and are the leading cause of disability requiring continuing care.
 According to Brain Canada, the economic burden of neurological and psychiatric disorders combined amounts to $22.7 billion per year in Canada, and the World Health Organization forecasts neurological and psychiatric diseases to surpass cancer as the second leading cause of death in Canada by 2040.
 Clearly, there is great urgency to identify and implement solutions that create healthier brains.
 However, to date, the brain’s vast complexity and mutability have permitted only incremental progress in this regard.

-Healthy Brains, Healthy Lives (HBHL) is a high profile, high priority multidisciplinary and cross-sectoral initiative located at McGill University made possible with support from the Canada First Research Excellence Fund (CFREF), Quebec’s Ministère de l'Économie et de l'Innovation (MEI), and the Fonds de recherche du Quebec (FRQS, FRQSC and FRQNT).
+Healthy Brains, Healthy Lives (HBHL) is a high-profile, high-priority multidisciplinary and cross-sectoral initiative located at McGill University made possible with support from the Canada First Research Excellence Fund (CFREF), Quebec’s Ministère de l'Économie et de l'Innovation (MEI), and the Fonds de recherche du Québec (FRQS, FRQSC and FRQNT).
 HBHL builds on McGill’s scientific excellence and global leadership in areas of neuroscience that hold the greatest promise for delivering implementable, clinically effective outcomes in brain and mental health.
 It aims to transform many brain disorders from terminal or life-long afflictions to treatable, even curable, conditions.

 McGill partners with researchers at Western University, which is receiving an additional $66 million from CFREF, to leverage complementary expertise to better understand disorders such as Parkinson’s, Alzheimer’s, traumatic brain injury, and schizophrenia.